This post may contain affiliate links. Please read our disclosure policy.

 pureed carrots, sugar, egg, baking powder and flour in a mixing bowl.

-1. Pour the mixture into a generously buttered 5×5-inch baking dish (or a similar-sized dish) and bake for 50-55 minutes.
+1. Pour into a buttered 5×5-inch baking dish (or similar size) and bake for 50–55 minutes.

 a mini carrot souffle before baking in a small red baking dish.